Your research can change the world

-AI in Food, Agriculture and Water welcomes submissions of the following article types: Core Concept, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology and Code and Technology Report.
+AI in Food, Agriculture and Water welcomes submissions of the following article types: Conceptual Analysis, Core Concept, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section AI in Food, Agriculture and Water, where they are peer-reviewed by the Associate and Review Editors of the specialty section.